“GO WEST” HAS NEVER BEEN MORE FITTING FOR WINE, BEER & CIDER ENTHUSIASTS

 Cowbell Brewing Co.
 (Blyth)

-This destination craft brewing behemoth draws visitors from far and wide.
-Take a self-guided tour of the state-of-the-art brewing facility, enjoy a meal in the spacious restaurant, wander the retail store and sample an impressive lineup of smash-hit beers.
-Four brew series, Kölsch-style, IPAs, German-style wheat beer, English-style brown beer, stouts and lagers – we’re sure you’ll find something to please your palate amongst their more than a dozen beers.
-Buy online: cowbellbrewing.com.
+This family-friendly destination craft brewery draws visitors from far and wide.
+Take a self-guided tour of the state-of-the-art brewing facility.
+Enjoy a meal in the spacious restaurant, on the patio, or in their beer garden.
+Wander the retail store and purchase an impressive lineup of Cowbell beer, hard seltzers, and ciders.
+We’re sure you’ll find something to please your palate.
+Experience Cowbell Country or shop online at: cowbellbrewing.com.

 River Road Brewing & Hops (Bayfield)